Battle of Slankamen: Aftermath

 The Battle of Slankamen was the last battle in the war that could have brought it back in Ottomans' favour.
 The Austrians took Transylvania but were not able to press their advantage as they had gotten involved with France in the war of the Grand Alliance.
-The Ottoman defeat eventually lead to the Treaty of Karlowitz in 1699.
+The Ottoman defeat, followed by the equally disastrous Battle of Zenta, eventually lead to the Treaty of Karlowitz in 1699.
 For his victories against the Turks Ludwig Wilhelm of Baden earned the nickname Türkenlouis ("Turkish Louis").

 Legacy

 A 16 m was built in Slankamen to commemorate the victory of the Imperial Army.